apache/servicecomb-service-center/docs/user-guides/data-source.rst

     - description
     - required
     - value
-  * - registry.kind
-    - database type (etcd or mongo)
-    - yes
-    - mongo / etcd
-  * - registry.cache.mode
-    - open cache (1 is on, 0 is off)
-    - yes
-    - 1 / 0
-  * - registry.cache.ttl
-    - cache timeout (if not set cache will be never clear)
-    - no
-    - an integer time, like 30s/20m/10h
   * - registry.mongo.heartbeat.kind
     - there are two types of heartbeat plug-ins.
 With cache and without cache.
     - yes